bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fichera.md

 * In fact he had also been a referee one year earlier when Fichera received his 'Libero Docente'.
 * After this Fichera and Caccioppoli remained close friends until Caccioppoli's death in 1959.
 * In 1956 Fichera moved to Rome when appointed to the chair of mathematical analysis at La Sapienza, the University of Rome.
+* Fichera had by no means a narrow view of his subject and was led to contribute to other parts of mathematics, one being the theory of functions of several complex variables ...
 * The results of Gaetano Fichera in this field give useful information on the analytical structure of the 'memory kernel'.
 * In addition to this work in pure mathematics and mathematical physics, Fichera also made some important contributions to the history of mathematics.
 * Fichera was an outstanding lecturer, giving fascinating valuable lectures.